Aschehoug

 H. Aschehoug & Co.
 (W. Nygaard), commonly known as Aschehoug,([ˈɑ̂skəhæʉ]) is one of the largest independent publishing companies in Norway, founded in 1872.
 Headquartered in Oslo, the publishing house has 480 employees.
-The Aschehoug group also comprises other publishing houses owned partially or wholly by Aschehoug.
-Aschehoug can be directly translated to "ash hill."
+The Aschehoug group also comprises other publishing houses which it owns partially or wholly.
+The name Aschehoug can be directly translated as "ash hill".

 History

-Aschehoug was founded as a bookstore in 1872 on Egertorvet in Oslo by cousins, Hieronymus and Halvard Aschehoug.
+Aschehoug was founded as a bookstore in 1872 on Egertorvet in Oslo by the cousins Hieronymus and Halvard Aschehoug.
 From the start the firm was involved in publishing in a modest way, its output consisting mainly of school books.
-In 1888, the company was taken over by William Martin Nygaard and Thorstein Lambrechts (1856-1933), who kept the name while expanding its operations.
+In 1888, the company was taken over by William Martin Nygaard (1865–1952) and Thorstein Lambrechts (1856–1933), who kept the name while expanding its operations.